schnaitter/text-fs-1/oers.md

   * Why do we use X?
   * How we use X
   * Option: Input into Notebook OR directly save as txt file
-10. LLM-Based Post-Correction: Notebook (coul be the same as for manual corection)
+10. LLM-Based Post-Correction: Notebook
   * Users input the output of LLMs
   * OR: Users look at corrected txt-files and can post-correct them
-### Quality of OCR
-11. Quality of OCR : Text / Video & Notebook
- * How to compare output?
- * measurements: accuracy, precision, recall, F1
- * result of our OCR pipeline: Notebook
-### Text Extraction from XML
-12. XML as format: Text / Video
-13. XML text extraction: Notebook
-(14. output format: txt): Notebook

-## Chapter 2: Data Enrichment
+## Chapter 4: Corpus Processing: From strings to sentences and tokens (NLP)
 14. More to 1.: What do plain texts look like?: Text & Notebook
   * Texts as lists of characters
-### Introduction to NLP
-15. NLP as a method to 'semantizise' texts: Text / Video
+15. Introduction: NLP as a method to 'semantizise' texts: Text / Video
   * What is NLP
-  * Which libraries are available?
-  * What tasks can be carried out by the libraries?
-16. Methods of NLP: Text & Notebook
+  * Methods of NLP: Text & Notebook
 	  * Tokenization (also: lazy tokenization)
 	  * Lemmatization
 	  * sentence splitting
 	  * PoS-Tagging
-### Quality of NLP services
+  * Which libraries are available?
+  * What tasks can be carried out by the libraries?
+16. NLP with spacy: Text
-17. Quality of NLP services: Text
+ * Quality of spacy
  * How to compare output?
  * measurements: accuracy, precision, recall, F1
  * How to asssess the results of spacy
    * Language domain
    * historicity of language
-### Text as table
+17. NLP on our research objects (Notebook)
 18. Annotated Text format (Text as a table): Text / Video

-## Chapter 3: Metadata
-### What is our metadata
-19. Metadata (conceptual introduction)?: Text / Video
- * What fields do we need?
- * What fields are there, what fields should be added?
- * Format
-### Extension of metadata
-20. Metadata Extension: Notebook
- * What can we extract at this point?
- * Small comparison of the texts: sentence length,number of token, number of lemma, vocab
- * Writing to file

-## Chapter 4: Analysis
+## Chapter 5: Corpus Analysis
 21a.
 How to get from a table like text to media waves? (conceptual introduction to Operationalization): Video
  * Basis for analysis: Notebook
    * Lemmata